Why Use TaskGuru's Free QR Code Generator?

 Customize (optional)

-Adjust the size (128–1024px), foreground color, and background color.
+Adjust the size (128–1024px), foreground color, and background color to match your brand.

 Download PNG